MicrosoftDocs/visualstudio-docs/mac/asp-net-core.md

 The **New Project** dialog is shown.
 It lets you select a template to create your application.

-There are many projects that'll provide you with a pre-built template to start building your ASP.NET Core Application.
+There are many projects that will provide you with a pre-built template to start building your ASP.NET Core Application.
 They are:

 - **.NET Core > Empty**
 - **.NET Core > API**